-The Motunui facility (photo 1 and figure 1) has two production units.
+The Motunui facility (photo 1 and figure 1) has two production units, with a combined methanol production capacity of 5000 tonnes per day (1.82 million tonnes per year).
 The Methanol 2 production unit was restarted and began to produce methanol in October 2008 after lying idle for four years.
 The Motunui Methanol 1 production unit began producing methanol again in July 2012.
 Increased monitoring was implemented during that restart.
 The monitoring was reduced back to normal levels during 2013-2014 and has continued as such during the current monitoring period.